thuliteio/tailwindcss-starter/content/_index.md

 ---
-title : "Hyas"
+title : "My Hyas site"
-description: "The all-in-one Hugo-npm framework.
-Fast, flexible, and easy-to-use."
-lead: "The all-in-one Hugo-npm framework.
-Fast, flexible, and easy-to-use."
+description: "Congrats on setting up a new Hyas project!"
+lead: "Congrats on setting up a new Hyas project!"
 date: 2020-04-17T12:18:10+00:00
 lastmod: 2020-04-17T12:18:10+00:00
 draft: false
-images: []
 ---

+Congrats on setting up a new Hyas project!

-This line is from `./content/_index.md` :rocket:
+This line is from `content/_index.md` :rocket: